A CHRONOLOGICAL HISTORY OF

 ”ARE WE IN THIS FOR THE LONG HAUL?”

-The group had only been rehearsing and performing for 6 months before life started factoring in.
+The group had rehearsed and performed for only 6 months before life started factoring in.
 Paul was offered a full-time job in the machining industry at a sheet metal fabrication shop in Detroit and moved to the D in the summer of 1992.
-Chuck and Mark and Glenn were still finishing at MSU.
-During the group's first year together, the guys made an effort to keep rehearsing and do as many shows as possible, with Paul making the trek back and forth to East Lansing on a regular basis.
-He was a regular guest on Chuck's couch and would often leave for his job at 5am from East Lansing, tired from the drive, but motivated by the shows and the direction of the group.
+Chuck, Mark, and Glenn were still finishing at MSU.
+During the group's first year together, the guys made an effort to keep rehearsing and do as many shows as possible, with Paul making the trek back and forth to East Lansing regularly.
+He was a regular guest on Chuck's couch and would often leave for his job at 5 am from East Lansing, tired from the drive, but motivated by the shows and the direction of the group.

 ”WE NEED STUFF AND WE DON'T HAVE ANY MONEY...
 WHAT DO WE DO?”